 Major Jordan Swain from West Point Military Academy, presented on emotional intelligence and leadership during crisis, and discussed crises in the context of the military.

 Commander Wesley Huey from United States Naval Academy--Chair of the Department for Leadership Development and Research--will be delivering a presentation on "How to Teach Leadership: US Naval Academy Experiential Leader Development Initiatives."

-1. Initial Registration: please provide us the name of your organization or institution, rough number of attendees, by sending an email to our Director of Conferences and Workshops, Neil Pathak, at email@example.com, by March 15, 11:59 p.m.
-EST. This is to gauge the number of total attendees to figure out logistics and budget.
+1. Initial Registration: please provide us the name of your organization or institution, rough number of attendees, by sending an email to our Director of Conferences and Workshops, Neil Pathak, at email@example.com, by March 15, 2014 11:59 p.m.
+EST. This is to gauge the number of total attendees to our conference.

 2. Final Registration: We will send out final registration forms to schools that have completed initial registration; the final registration forms will ask for participants' names, contact information, their class years, and other basic information.
 There are two forms to be filled out: one for a group registration and another for each individual.